-The annual salmon migration is a magical time of year in the Great Lakes.
+The annual salmon migration in Ontario is a magical time of year in the Great Lakes.
 Fascinated people visit their local waters to catch a glimpse of the salmon’s upstream journey.
 Whether you’re into fishing or not, the fall salmon migration, also known as the “salmon run”, attracts people from all across the Greater Toronto Area.

 The fall season is a wonderful time to get outside and explore.
 Here’s what you need to know about salmon in the Great Lakes.